aurora-is-near/doc.aurora.dev/content/develop/start/truffle.md

 ## Introduction

-[Truffle](https://www.trufflesuite.com/) is widely used development environment and testing environment for  Ethereum smart contracts.
-In this tutorial, we will discuss how to use `Truffle` with Aurora Testnet by example.
+[Truffle](https://www.trufflesuite.com/) is widely used development environment and testing framework for  Ethereum smart contracts.
+In this tutorial, we will show how to use `Truffle` with Aurora Testnet by example.

 This tutorial assumes that you are familiar with `Truffle` and the non-fungible tokens (NFT) concept.
 For more details about the non-fungible token standard (ERC721), please refer to [ERC-721 non-fungible token standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/).